 Why is Magnesium Important?

 According to recent studies, over 50% of Americans are magnesium deficient.2,4,5.
-Inadequate intake of dietary magnesium may play a role in numerous symptoms numerous symptoms including insomnia, fatigue, irritability, insulin resistance, and high blood pressure.1-5 Fortunately, magnesium deficiency is easy to fix because there are many foods that contain this nutrient.
+Inadequate intake of dietary magnesium may play a role in numerous conditions including insomnia, fatigue, irritability, insulin resistance, and high blood pressure.1-5 Fortunately, magnesium deficiency is easy to fix because there are many foods that contain this nutrient.

 How to Get More Magnesium

 Benefits of Magnesium

 - Magnesium as a muscle relaxer: : Magnesium works as a natural muscle relaxer.2,3 For this reason, it may help with muscle cramps.

-Did you know that Magnesium is required by every cell in the human?
+Did you know that magnesium is required by every cell in the human body?
 It’s essential for producing energy and proteins, activating enzymes, and repairing DNA.1-5

 *Values based on a 2000 calorie diet.
 FDA rounding rules applied when calculating percent DV based upon 2018 rules.
 Information is not intended for labeling food in packaged form.
 Nutrient values may vary based on brand or product types.